PeteHaitch/SparseSummarizedExperiment/ideas/combining-SummarizedExperiment-objects.md

             # Give a helpful error message if the user tries to combine a
             # RangedSummarizedExperiment object to an non-ranged
-            # SummarizedExperiment0.
+            # SummarizedExperiment.
             # NOTE: Can't simply check if object is SumamrizedExperiment0
             #       object since all RangedSummarizedExperiments are
-            #       SummarizedExperiment0 objects but not all
+            #       SummarizedExperiment objects but not all
-            #       SummarizedExperiment0 objects are
+            #       SummarizedExperiment objects are
             #       RangedSummarizedExperiment objects.
             if ((is(x, "RangedSummarizedExperiment") &&
                  !is(y, "RangedSummarizedExperiment")) ||